 Did you know?

-School speech pathologists provide interventions for learning, engagement and positive student outcomes.
+School speech pathologists provide interventions for learning, engagement and positive learner outcomes in schools and child and family learning centres (CFLCs).

 - Is your child easy to understand when speaking?